Do not hesitate to give us a call or send a message. We are looking forward to help you out ☺

 +258 845 371 311

-Come and join us on an unforgettable adventure on a 2 days, 1 night trip and experience the beach, a safari and Maputo Special Reserve Camping.
-The Reserve is located on Maputo Bay 100 kilometers from Maputo and it is a conservation area and its 1040 km2 big, the reserve combines lakes, wetlands, swamp forests, grasslands, mangrove forests with a pristine coastline.
+Come and join us on an unforgettable 2 days, 1-night adventure.
+On this trip, you get to experience ponta Membene beach, a safari and Maputo Special Reserve Camping.
+The Reserve is located on Maputo Bay 100 kilometers from Maputo and it is a conservation area 1040 km2 big.
+The reserve combines lakes, wetlands, swamp forests, grasslands and mangrove forests with a pristine coastline.

 Pick up at your Hotel in Maputo